 Windows (or any other) operating system(s) will boot up way faster and your applications will startup much quicker than you are used to.
 So far I have not used a processor that is faster than this FX-57 because I have not had a customer who was willing to pay about $1400 just for the processor (the AMD Athlon 64 FX-60).
 Maybe I will be the first to install it on my own system before I install it on my client’s computers.
 If you cannot afford this Athlon 64 FX-57 or the FX-55, I would highly recommend the AMD Athlon 64 4000+ or AMD Athlon 64 X2 4400+ as an alternative (it also costs about half).

-A lot of my clients ask me if the 64-bit processors actually are better than the older 32-bit ones, and I always assure them that it is right way to go.
+A lot of my clients ask me if the 64-bit processors actually are better than the older 32-bit ones, and I always assure them that it is the right way to go.
 Once they try it for their selves, they know right then that they will be ready for the future.
-If the client does not mind paying a bit more for the upgrade I would highly recommend the newer dual core (X2) processors.
-I think the dual core processors are more powerful and they will probably replace the FX series.
+If the client does not mind paying a bit more for the upgrade I would highly recommend the newer dual-core (X2), processors.
+I think the dual-core processors are more powerful and they will probably replace the FX series.

 AMD provides a three-year limited hardware warranty that includes phone support.
-You can visit www.amd.com or dial (408) 749-3060 to get warranty support.
-You may be asked for the serial/model number and date of purchase for this unit, which can easily be found by following instruction in the manual or asking one of the representatives on the phone.
+You can visit amd.com or dial (408) 749-3060 to get warranty support.
+You may be asked for the serial/model number and date of purchase for this unit, which can easily be found by the following instructions in the manual or ask one of the representatives on the phone.